shapeshed/jekyll.shapeshed.com/_posts/2009-02-16-populating_forms_with_yql_jquery_and_microformats.md

 ---
 layout: post
 title: Populating forms with YQL, jQuery and Microformats
-excerpt: YQL recently began supporting Microformats.
+description: YQL recently began supporting Microformats.
 This is great because we can do useful things easily like populate form data without even refreshing the page.
 categories: [Yahoo, JavaScript, Microformats]
 ---
 ## Demo